-Now in 2020, Newsweek has both a digital and print+digital bundle.
+Now in 2021, Newsweek has both a digital+ and premium digital bundle.
 They emphasize the digital bundle on their subscribe page, offering a 30-day ad-free trial, then $49 per year, or $4.99 per month (double those numbers for the bundle).
 Otherwise, visitors face the typical metered paywall you see on news sites, with six free articles and an additional five if you sign up for their email list.
 There is no indication of an archive or a separate magazine portal where a person might be able to read articles more like an issue.
 Although it’s no longer considered one of the most popular digital-only magazines, it’s still legendary in the industry.

 JET Goes Digital-Only Then Crashes Due to Lack of Business Model